jzerbe/jzerbe.github.com/_posts/2014-03-16-tahquitz-peak.md

 pretty good, but not quite as much oomph as what we had planned to do:
 [San Jacinto Peak via Palm Springs Tram](http://www.localhikes.com/Hikes/SanJacintoPeak_4472.asp).
-Did not do my due dillegence on this front: called up the night before to find out that from Long Valley it would be hardpack on trail and post-holing off trail.
+Did not do my due dillegence on this front: called up the night before to find out that from Long Valley it would be hardpack snow on trail and post-holing off trail.

 In any case, we encountered some drifts at the _Saddle Junction_ (with the Pacific Crest Trail) and above, but still very passable with hiking boots.